Bojan1204/project_scss_website/README.md

 ## Getting Started
 ---
-This section provide instructions for other developers to build the project.
+This section provide instructions for other developers how build the project.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.